 Common Questions

-Baingan bharta is a a healthy Indian dish.
+Baingan bharta is a healthy Indian dish.

-For further reading, click here.
+For further reading, visit here.

 You can store leftover baingan bharta in an airtight container in the refrigerator for up to 3 days.